-Once upon a time, a girl and her dog suddenly found themselves in a strange and unfamiliar land.
-This became the start of a long walk on a marked path that took her over many hills and valleys.
-Along the way, she met an assortment of unusual characters who joined her on the walk.
+Once upon a time, a girl found herself suddenly in a strange and unfamiliar land.
+This was where she started a long walk with her dog.
+She followed a marked path that took her over many hills and valleys.
+Along the way, she met an odd assortment of characters, and they agreed to join her on the walk.

 Her new friends went by names that matched their personalities.
 One was called the Scarecrow, another was the Tin Man, and the third was named the Cowardly Lion.
 They were greatly different than the girl.
 They didn't share her lifestyle or background, yet none of that mattered to any of them.
 What was important was their journey.
 They all shared a goal of reaching the end, and they helped each other along the way to get there.